 Targeting LEED Silver

 Rising above the podium, the residential tower’s L-shaped massing was developed to allow daylight to permeate the deep, wide site, thus maximizing natural light into the units.
-The resulting void creates a large elevated terrace for residents, which includes outdoor gathering space for events, fireplaces, grilling stations, and a dog run.
-Indoor amenity spaces on the sixth floor open up to the terrace, including a fitness center with outdoor yoga and TRX studio.
-Additional amenity space is offered on the building’s rooftop terrace, which “floats” above the building’s structural roof.
-This allows for the pool and landscape to be flush with the terrace, creating an uninterrupted plane and views.
+The resulting void creates a large elevated terrace for residents, which includes outdoor gather space for events, fireplaces, grilling stations, and a dog run.
+Indoor amenity spaces on the sixth floor open up to the terrace, including a fitness center with outdoor yoga studio.

 Seeking to add texture and depth to the all-glass façade, the designers created a “basket-weave” effect, recessing the façade in three-floor increments to the full height of the tower.
 Orange-colored accents emphasize the recess of the glass.
 Vertical lines on the tower’s form punctuate the podium to accent the building entrance.